rayolop20/Alporo-Engine-Fork-/docs/README.md

 # AlporoEngine Fork -The Seed Engine-
-AlporoEngine Fork -The Seed Engine-  is A finished Videogame Engine, Created by Alex Garcia Selma and Pol Maresch Marsuach, this engine is created for a UPC CITM university suject VideoGame Engine.
+AlporoEngine Fork -The Seed Engine-  is A finished Videogame Engine, Created by Alex Garcia Selma and Pol Maresch Marxuach, this engine is created for a UPC CITM university suject VideoGame Engine.
 Curse 2022-2023.

 ***